insilico-unifei/fibos-R-case-study-supp/README.md

-# fibos-R Package Application Example
+# FIBOS Case Study

 ## Description

-fibos is a R package for estimating the packing density of biomolecules in R.
+FIBOS is an R and Python package designed to estimate the packing density of biomolecules.

-Here we show a case study, aiming to compare the packing density between experimentally determined structures and the same structures predicted by AlphaFold (AF).
+In this case study, we perform in R a comparative analysis of packing densities between experimentally determined structures and those predicted by AlphaFold (AF).

-We also show codes used in the production of the supplementary material of the article.
+Additionally, we include the codes used to generate the supplementary materials for the article.

 ## Files